As a school we endeavour to support children's emotional well being and use an approach based on ‘Thrive’ practice.

 We assess and support children’s emotional and social development.
 These assessments can then be used to provide personalised programmes for classes, groups and individuals.

 Every child will be supported through the school wide activities which are interwoven in daily life at ensure children have emotional resilience.
 An initial assessment will enable class teachers to identify particular strands to work on, such as how to have different opinions without falling out or how to recognise when some one is unhappy or upset.

-Children who need additional support will meet regularly with a Thrive practitioner in small groups or one-to-one, to focus on their learning needs.
+Some children need additional support and they will meet regularly with a member of staff in small groups or one-to-one, to focus on their learning needs.

 We work with parents/carers to help children and young people to:

 School is a very special time in all children’s lives.